Basic Tutorial: Section 1

-We are going to be examining EGFR aberrations in patients with lung adenocarcinomas using TCGA data.
-We will be looking at mutation and copy number aberrations and how they affect gene expression.
+We are going to look at EGFR aberrations in patients with lung adenocarcinomas using TCGA data.
+We will be looking at mutations and copy number aberrations and how they change gene expression.

 Our goal is to build a Visual Spreadsheet and understand the relationship between the columns of data.

 - 2.Type 'GDC TCGA Lung Adenocarcinoma (LUAD)', select this study from the drop down menu, and click 'Done'.